Mortal/bbfetch/README.md

 pip install -r requirements.txt
 ```

-Next, copy `dads-rav.py` to `YOURCOURSE.py`
+Next, copy the two files in `rav-dADS2` to
-and edit it, filling out the details.
+your own directory and adjust them, filling out the details.

 ### Usage

+Simply run the shell script `./grading`,
-Activate the virtual environment and run `YOURCOURSE.py`:
+which will activate the virtual environment
+and run your file `grading.py`:
 ```
-source venv/bin/activate
+cd path/to/grading
-python YOURCOURSE.py --help
+./grading --help
 ```

 The useful options are `-d` (download new handins),
-`-u` (upload feedback) and `-n` (do not refresh gradebook).
+`-u` (upload feedback) and `-n` (offline mode).

 When handins are downloaded, they are stored in the directories
 pointed to by `get_attempt_directory_name`.